Thu, Dec 12, 2024

 Conduct Due Diligence

 As enterprises consider the growing number of cloud service options available today, security challenges will certainly arise as they move to cloud and consume cloud services.
-Regulatory pressures will require enterprises to carefully consider the safeguards put in place by each cloud provider that address topics such as security, privacy, and trust.
+Regulatory pressures will push enterprises to carefully assess how each cloud service provider’s security, privacy and trust protections address the core issue of resilience.

 Many cloud security architects are turning to checklists created by Microsoft and AWS that are aligned to international standards to help guide discussions about moving to the cloud.
-These checklists serve to raise key considerations to be taken into account during cloud migrations.
-If using a checklist for due diligence evaluations, enterprises need to define the enterprise cloud requirements for applicable checklist elements, define the project specific requirements, and assess project options accordingly.
+These checklists are designed to highlight issues that need to be considered when migrating to the cloud.
+When using a checklist to conduct due diligence reviews, enterprises need to define the enterprise cloud requirements for applicable checklist elements, define the project specific requirements, and assess project options accordingly.

 Determining Data Sensitivity

-Developing an effective strategy for securing sensitive data requires a clear understanding of the high-level data security patterns and the alignment of these patterns to the providers available cloud security controls.
-Enterprises can apply these security controls to implementation-level details specific to data stores, such as Amazon Database Service (Amazon RDS), Amazon DynamoDB, SQL Database, and Azure DocumentDB (for example).
+Developing an effective strategy for securing sensitive data requires a clear understanding of the high-level data security trends and the alignment of these trends to the providers’ cloud security controls.
+Enterprises can implement these security controls to implementation-level details specific to data stores, such as Amazon Database Service (Amazon RDS), Amazon DynamoDB, SQL Database, and Azure DocumentDB (for example).

 Bring Employee Cloud Usage Out of Shadows

-It is an unfortunate fact that many enterprises rush moving data to the cloud without informing the information technology or security teams.
+Unfortunately, many companies simply migrate data to the cloud without consulting their IT or security departments.
 While there is no arguing that cloud computing can often prove to be exceptionally convenient and valuable to the business, the unmanaged adoption of cloud services can leave sensitive or proprietary data exposed.
-When employees begin taking advantage of their favorite cloud-enabled tools and applications instead of ones authorized by the enterprise, it is not unusual for them to use personal credentials to access those services, thereby putting proprietary company data at risk.
+When employees utilize their preferred cloud-enabled tools and applications instead of ones authorized by the enterprise, they will often use personal credentials to access these services, thereby putting proprietary company data at risk.
 The security and compliance implications alone can be a strong argument for reigning in these unsanctioned practices.

 Endpoint Security Solutions and the Cloud

 The flexibility, elasticity, and cost savings of cloud computing is driving enterprises away from traditional to cloud-enabled computing models.
-Responsible cloud adoption requires evaluation of business requirements to ensure protection, visibility, speed, and scalability.
-Endpoint solutions that operate seamlessly in the cloud have evolved from antivirus solutions to fully integrated suites for the protection of information assets in any cloud environment that includes advanced capabilities such as User and Entity Behavior Analytics (UEBA).
+Proper cloud adoption requires evaluation of business needs to ensure protection, visibility, speed, and scalability.
+Endpoint solutions that operate seamlessly in the cloud have evolved from antivirus solutions to fully integrated suites for the protection of information assets in any cloud environment that includes advanced capabilities such as Endpoint Detection and Response (EDR) and User and Entity Behavior Analytics (UEBA).

 The Benefits of Perfecting Your Cloud Security Solution